 The 2015 Run for Kids Challenge will be held at Oak Mountain State Park, just south of Birmingham off I 65 in Pelham, Alabama.
 Take the Hwy 119 exit (Cahaba Valley Rd) from I 65 and follow the signs to Oak Mountain State Park.
 Check website for map and directions.

 The races will start and finish at the Cedar Pavilion (same location as last year) at the far South end of Double Oak Lake, the swimming and canoeing lake.
 The pavilion is located at the end of Terrace Drive.
 This year the run will start on the Lake Trail heading clockwise around Double Oak Lake.
 About 2/3 of a mile around the trial runners will switch to the Rattlesnake Ridge trail and follow it all the way around back to the Cedar Pavilion.
 Each loop will be about 3.35 miles.

-The 12 Hour and 50K races will start at 7:00 a.m. and the 10K will begin at 8:00 a.m.
-Race packets will be available Friday afternoon from 4:00 to 6:30 p.m. at Mountain High Outfitters store located on Hwy 280 across from Whole Foods (2800 Cahaba Village Plaza, Suite 250, Birmingham, AL 35243.)
-Race Packets may also be picked up before 6:45 a.m.
-Saturday morning at the Cedar Pavilion (start/finish location) at Oak Mtn.
+All three races will start at 7:00 AM.
+Race packet pickup and Late Registration will be open Friday afternoon from 4:30 to 6:00 PM at Mountain High Outfitters store located on Hwy 280 across from Whole Foods (2800 Cahaba Village Plaza, Suite 250, Birmingham, AL 35243.)
+Race Packet pickup and Late Registration will open again about 6:00 AM Saturday morning at the Cedar Pavilion (start/finish location) at Oak Mtn.
 State Park.
 Finisher awards will be given for all races.
-(10K runners may pick up race packets before 7:45 a.m.)

 There will be a cookout following the 50K and 12 Hour runs with hamburgers and veggie burgers.
 Remember 100% of proceeds go directly to Camp Smile-A-Mile.
 Additional donations would be greatly appreciated.